OfferLock/OfferLock/README_en.md

 <p align="center">
   <img src="images/433.gif"
        width="300"
-       alt="40-30-30 风险反转模型示意：安全优先">
+       alt="40-30-30 Risk reversal model illustration: Safety first">
   <br>
   <small>40% Signing → 30% AI Verification → 30% Enrollment Completion</small>
 </p>

 - **40% Signing ** : Funds released to secure the agreement and cover initial operations. /。
-- **30% AI Verified ** : Automatically released only when the **AI Oracle** validates the university offer letter's authenticity. / 当 **AI 预言机** 验证录取通知书真实性后自动释放，实现硬核风控。
+- **30% AI Verified ** : Automatically released only when the **AI Oracle** validates the university offer letter's authenticity. / Once the **AI oracle** verifies the authenticity of the admission notice, it will be automatically released, achieving robust risk control.
-- **30% Completion** : Released upon successful enrollment to close the service loop. / 学生确认入学后释放尾款，确保服务最终闭环。
+- **30% Completion** : Released upon successful enrollment to close the service loop. / The final payment is released after the student confirms enrollment, ensuring a complete service loop.

 ## 📖 2.
 Product Whitepaper & Core Logic /